mulesoft/data-weave-slack-library/pages/Builders.md

 ### _staticSelect(String, String, Array<Option>): StaticSelect_

-Generates an static select element, with a simple plain text object as placeholder, its ID and options.
+Generates a static select element, with a simple plain text object as placeholder, its ID and options.

 ##### Parameters